 Every plot can benefit from good garden fence ideas in one way or another.
-They're a classic choice for marking the boundaries of your outdoor space – whether that's defining your front garden, screening off your neighbor's patio, or distinguishing different 'rooms' in your plot.
+They're a classic choice for marking the boundaries of your outdoor space – whether that's defining your front garden, screening off your neighbor's patio, or distinguishing different 'rooms'.

-However, fences aren't just for practicalities or privacy – they can be a stunning feature in themselves.
-There's tons of choice when it comes to materials, size, and color, meaning you can opt for a style that will truly complement your garden.
+However, fences aren't just for practicalities or privacy.
+They can be a stunning feature in themselves.
+There's plenty of choice when it comes to materials, size, and color, meaning you can opt for a style that will truly complement your garden.
 From rustic charm to contemporary designs, you can be sure that there's a fence out there that's perfect for your space.

-To help you choose, we've rounded up plenty of garden fence ideas which are full of inspiration.
-So, if your existing fence is looking dated, dull or dilapidated, or if you just fancy an update this season, read on.
+To help you choose, we've rounded up plenty of garden fence ideas.
+So, if your existing fence is looking dated, dull or dilapidated, or if you just fancy an update this season, get ready to get inspired.

 This sturdy black fence is a perfect choice for chic urban living.
-Painted in black, it feels effortlessly cool.
+Painted in dark tones, it feels effortlessly cool.